 The Counseling Center has a vast variety of reswources from academic survival to group counseling.
 Search the website to find one that interest you!

 The PAWS Alert Process

-Step 4: Intervention - A staff member from the campus resource referral will attempt to contact the faculty/staff member and/or the referred student to provide information, support, and additional resources to address the student's need.
+Step 5: Followup - A staff member from the campus resource referral will attempt to contact the referred student to provide information, support, and additional resources to address the student's need.

 Requests made to PAWS Alert early warning system will on average take approximately 2-3 business days before the student will be contacted.
 If the student is in an emergency situation, please contact the University Police Department at 911.